rism-digital/verovio/benchmark/font-runtime/EXPERIMENTS.md

 font glyph implementation.
 It passes the prescribed standard timing and size gates, and the isolated lyric microfixture documents the bounded output-copy cost instead of treating it as a general render regression.

+### E43 — MEI text-style inheritance checkpoint

+Checkpoint commit: `f5fcc6c63` (`feat/custom-fonts` before this experiment).
+The unmodified `Gott gab uns Atem_Prototyp01_Gitarrenbuch.mei` is XML-well-formed and validates against the CMN RELAX NG schema generated from the official `music-encoding/music-encoding` `develop` source at `29bea8f978bf1304eea693d7eb2d14253c6c147e` for MEI `6.0-dev` on 2026-07-16.
+The validation command was
+`xmllint --noout --relaxng /tmp/music-encoding/dist/schemata/mei-cmn.rng FILE`.
+Its relevant declarations are score-level `text.fam="Quicksand"` and `lyric.fam="Quicksand"`, plus six `rend` overrides: five Quicksand faces and one Arial Narrow Bold face.

+At this checkpoint Verovio reads `lyric.fam` into `ScoreDefInterface` but does not use it for lyric shaping or metrics.
+The valid `text.fam` is retained only as an unsupported attribute because `ScoreDefInterface` does not implement `AttTextStyle`.
+Runtime `rend` selection reads `fontname` but ignores `fontfam`, and `Syl::GetDrawingFont` does not inherit typography from its `verse` parent.
+Consequently explicit `rend@fontname` works, while harmonies, lyrics, lyric connectors, and other score-default text continue to use the Toolkit default face.
+The public rendering seam (registered fonts + MEI input to SVG path/use output) is the regression-test boundary for this experiment.

+Result: `ScoreDefInterface` now retains `AttTextStyle`, score and staff drawing definitions propagate text and lyric family/style/weight, and text renderers resolve an explicit runtime face for matching metrics, shaping, and outlines.
+`rend@fontfam`, nested `rend` inheritance, `verse`/`syl` typography, lyric connectors, harmonies, directions, labels, running text, and other staff text are covered by the registration regression test.
+Headers and footers use the page-boundary drawing score definition rather than whichever system happens to be found first.
+The original decimal point-size issue remains deliberately outside this experiment; the corrected copy was rendered with registered Quicksand and Arial Narrow faces for visual verification.
+Both configured CTest tests pass, and the current native CLI is 7,258,328 bytes versus 7,393,896 bytes for the checkpoint build with the same local toolchain (no size regression).